About TRC Sexual Abuse & Rape Support – Greater Manchester

 We believe you.

-Trafford Rape Crisis was set up in 2010 in order to offer a free and confidential service run by women for women who have experienced any form of rape, sexual violence, sexual abuse or unwanted sex no matter when or where this happened.
+TRC was set up in 2010 in order to offer a free and confidential service run by women for women who have experienced any form of rape, sexual violence, sexual abuse or unwanted sex no matter when or where this happened.

 We will offer you support to talk about something that is happening to you now.
 We will also offer support in relation to something that happened in your past, or if you are worried about your child, or someone else you know.